code-and-effect/codeandeffect.com/pages/solutions/dues-renewals-and-fees.md

 ---
 layout: page
-title: Association Dues, Renewals, and Fees
+title: Dues, Renewals, and Fees for Associations and Colleges
 titletext: Calculate complex annual payments
 permalink: "/dues-renewals-fees/"
 description: Calculate and charge the correct dues or fees, including for complex